tdwg/mineralogy/specification.md

 - nameConfirmationTechnique: Analytical method used for identification
 - catalogedName: Administrative name for specimen-level use

-**Multiplicity:** One ConstituentPart may have multiple Name instances, enabling documentation of:
+**Multiplicity:** One SpecimenPart may have multiple Name instances, enabling documentation of:
 - Primary classification name
 - Varietal names
 - Historical synonyms